 The Bottom Line

 Koinly is an excellent crypto tax tool and a deserving market leader for active traders.
 It is accurate, broad, and flexible.
 But it is software, and software cannot interview you about that weird 2021 transaction or decide how to treat an ambiguous DeFi event.
 For simple situations, run it yourself with a careful review.
-For complex ones, use Koinly as the foundation and bring in a crypto CPA to reconcile and defend the final numbers.
+For complex ones, use Koinly as the foundation and bring in a crypto tax specialist to reconcile and defend the final numbers.

 Key Takeaways